 Will the intake system pump-up and how fast does it leak-down?
 These are are the questions I am looking to answer in this test.
 Determining the test results is a judgment that you must make because there is not a specified allowable leak-down rate.
 I suppose the implication is that there shouldn't be any leakage at all.

-Personally, I have seen rates as low as 0.5-bar-leaking-down-to-zero-in-4-minutes and as high as not even being able to reach 0.5 bar pressure.
+Personally, I have seen rates as low as 0.5-bar-leaking-down-to-zero-in-4-minutes and leaking so badly that I can't even pump up the system to 0.5 bar.
 The first I consider as passing (meaning no leaks found) while the second means Big leaks found.

 If it is leaking, I have a spray bottle of soapy water ready to help me find leaks in the hoses/connections that are accessible.
 This might be the point where you realize your j-boot or turbo outlet hose is split or your throttle body seals are gone.
 These can be easily fixed but other problems may yet exist so once any sort of repair is made a second test is a good idea to verify the fix or to know if there is more work to be done.